3manuek/3manuek/content/about/about.md

 ## Skillset

-- A considerable experience on scalability, reliability, architecturing and maintaining large scaled Database systems, including but not limited to **Postgres, MySQL, ClickHouse, and Elastic**.
+- A considerable experience on scalability, reliability, architecturing and maintaining large-scaled Database Systems, including but not limited to **Postgres, MySQL, ClickHouse, and Elastic**.
   Most of the systems are/were business-critical.
-Extensive experience in modern **SQL**.
-Knowledge on Postgres Extensions development Framework and internals.
+- Extensive experience in modern **SQL** and custom indexing in Postgres.
+- Knowledge in Postgres Extensions development Framework and internals.
 - Experience in the following languages: **Go, Python, C, Bash**.
 - CI/CD for deploying Production Cloud-based and bare-metal infrastructure using **Terraform/Packer, Ansible, GH Actions, Gitlab CI, Kubernetes**, etc.
+- Experience in containerized services as in **Kubernetes, Docker**.
+Also heavy experience in Virtualization technologies.
 - Low-level knowledge of container technologies and programmatic image building with **Earthly** language, among other tooling.
 - Consistent experience in almost every mayor Cloud provider. **Azure certified, GCloud, and AWS**.
 - A skilled communicator, managing Customer's accounts worldwide.